ICAEW.com works better with JavaScript enabled.

 Setting the foundations for AI Assurance

 This session will discuss where AI Assurance fits in to wider AI governance, and what organisations should have in place before seeking AI Assurance.
-It will explore the roles of various teams including business owners, testing, quality assurance and risk management teams, as well as independents AI Assurers, and how they can work together to achieve effective AI Assurance.
+It will explore the roles of various teams including business owners, testing, quality assurance and risk management teams, as well as independent AI Assurers, and how they can work together to achieve effective AI Assurance.

 09:45

-Case Study: AI Assurance in practice
+Case study: AI Assurance in practice

 Hear from a business that has obtained AI Assurance and understand the processes they went through in defining the purpose and scope of assurance, what good looks like, selecting a provider, and the value they received from assurance.
 The assurance provider will also discuss the considerations, challenges and limitations of the assurance process, and both will share best practice and tips for getting the most out of AI Assurance.